Public Relations Internships

 Do not apply to or complete an intern-supervisor contract until you have received an email from the internship coordinator with information regarding your proposal or approved sites.

-- To intern in-state students must have a 2.5 overall GPA before being placed in an internship site.
+- To intern in-state students must have a 2.5 overall GPA before being approved to intern for credit.

 - To intern out of state students must have a 3.0 overall GPA and a 3.25 in major GPA (use Degree Works to find your in-major GPA) (see FAQ for details) in order to intern for credit.